mstksg/advent-of-code-2022/reflections-out/day02.md

 ```

 There is a bit of cute symmetry between `shapeScore` and `outcomeScore` for the
 two parts.
 Not sure if it represents anything meaningful though!
+I mostly
+just figured it out by using trial and error and taking advantage that there
+are only so many ways you can combine two modulo 3 numbers.

 ```haskell
 part1, part2 :: [(Z3, Z3)] -> Integer